Skip to Content

 Clearing the Table

 My other son is then charged with clearing the table.
-This includes clearing all food, plates, and utensils.
+This includes clearing all food, plates, and utensils, as well as wiping the table clean.

 Expressing Gratitude